Consult with a Fort Lauderdale Bicycle Accident Lawyer if You’re Injured in an Accident

 At Maus Law Firm, our Fort Lauderdale bicycle accident attorneys do things differently.
-We are committed to helping every client litigate their claims fully and we invest the necessary resources to do so.
+We are committed to helping every bicyclist litigate their claims fully and we invest the necessary resources to do so.
 This is particularly relevant in bicycle accident disputes, where the plaintiff may have sustained catastrophic injuries that could have lifelong impacts without sufficient compensation.

 For example, if you have been rendered permanently incapable of working due to the severity of the injuries sustained in a bicycle accident, those substantial, lifelong “lost wages” and “loss of future earning capacity” damages must be accounted for in your damage recovery.
 If you obtain less compensation than you need to cover all your costs, you could find yourself in dire financial straits later.

-Common Causes of Florida Bicycle Accidents
+Common Causes of Florida Bike Riding Accidents

 Every bike accident is unique, partly because there are countless potential causes for such accidents.
 However, there are certain causes that tend to be more common in auto-bicycle collisions, including the following: